 |650 shots per battery charge||1120 shots per battery charge|

 |122 x 93 x 70 mm, 453 g||158 x 168 x 83 mm, 1551 g|

 Body comparison: Canon 200D vs 1DX

 The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Canon 1D X. The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D X is considerably larger (134 percent) than the Canon 200D.
 Moreover, the 1DX is substantially heavier (242 percent) than the 200D.
 It is noteworthy in this context that the 1DX is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.